pierrebedu/competition-dreem/README.md

+// needs code cleaning. work in progress...//

 # COMPETITION-4-DREEM
 DREEM COMPETITION.
 (22th) Sleeping apneas detection based on physiological signals.
-Building a CNN // work in progress...//
+Building a CNN

 HOW TO USE THIS?